enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 </language>
 ```

 Note the alias, it's a combination of "control_" and the alias of the Email Control Type.
-This will ensure that english backoffice users get the right text in the UI, of course you can use any language you like, this is standard Umbraco localizations.
+This will ensure that English backoffice users get the right text in the UI, of course, you can use any language you like, this is standard Umbraco localizations.

 Also, we need to create the html-views for the rendering and edit in the backoffice, create these two files as placeholders: